Live in Maui: Background

 The trio performed two fifty-minute sets; however, there were technical problems partly due to the high winds in the unprotected former pasture.
 For the portions used in the film Rainbow Bridge, Mitchell re-recorded his drum parts at Electric Lady Studio in New York City in 1971, but Hendrix had no further input.

 Critical reception

-In a review for AllMusic, Mark Deming gave Live in Maui a rating of four out of five stars.
-He noted the less-than-ideal recording conditions and added:
+In a review for AllMusic, Mark Deming noted the less-than-ideal recording conditions and added:

 Hugh Fielder, writing for Classic Rock, also commented on the recording problems, which led to the Maui recordings being passed over for years in favor of Hendrix's performances at the Atlanta International Pop Festival (1970) (latest release Freedom: Atlanta Pop Festival, 2015) and Isle of Wight Festival 1970 (Blue Wild Angel, 2002).
 However, he noted that "[n]ow the latest digital audio technology has enabled them to be brought up to scratch (almost)" and gave the album three and a half out of five stars.
 But, he felt that "[t]he second set is looser and in danger of falling apart at times, before Hendrix wakes up and rips through "Stone Free".